 The Cause of Papules and Pustules

 The cause of papules, pustules, whiteheads, blackheads, nodules and cysts is very similar.
 Each of these forms of acne begins when sebum, a type of oil released into hair follicles, clogs the follicle and becomes trapped beneath surface of the skin.
 The blockage often begins when the sebaceous glands release too much oil.
-This oil can then mix with bacteria and dead skin cells, clog pores and cause inflammation.
+This oil can then mix with bacteria and dead skin cells, clog pores and lead to inflammation that causes papules and pustules.
 This ultimately damages clear skin, leaving individuals scrambling to find the best acne treatment and most effective dermatologist before anyone catches sight of their pimples.

 Before you can start treating your acne, you must know your skin.
 Take our assessment and allow us to recommend the suitable treatment.